 The following year Horrocks went to New York, where she interned at TV station WNET.
 As she told The NZ Herald, "I explored filmmaking non-stop, went to courses and such, and when I came back I never went back to school teaching — I just went straight into the industry."

 A Master of Business Administration (again completed part-time) helped give her the confidence to launch Point of View Productions in 1985.
 She runs the company with husband Roger Horrocks.
-Point of View began by making training videos about major changes occuring in management.
+Point of View began by making training videos about major changes occurring in management.
 There have also been awards for educational films on diabetes (Stay in Touch) and drug P (Sophie's Story, which was shown in high schools as part of the health curriculum).
+The acting was so convincing in Sophie's Story, the film won Best Documentary at the 2007 International Family Film Festival in the USA.

 Starting with Pleasures and Dangers (1990), which profiled six women artists, Horrocks has made a long run of documentaries on Kiwi art and society.